lodrantk/instagraf/README.md

     * fit straght line to data and get parameters

 **To-do list:**
-* FORM VALIDATION: ... at the moment it is all done _server-side_, except for item (1.).
+* FORM VALIDATION: ... at the moment it is all done _server-side_, except for item (i.).
 If any of the functions for generating plots return ANY error (Exception), a simple error message is displayed at the bottom of the form.
     1. validate that file is uploaded (client-side)
-    2. validate that file is in fact `.csv` and that data is plottable (no double commas) (server-side)
+    2. validate that file is in fact `.csv` and that data in chosen columns is plottable (no double commas)
     3. validate input formula
     4. validate input data (equal lengths of all data sets) ... all other input fields should be fool-proof.

 * function plot precision? ... at the moment fixed at 100000 points between x_min and _max.
-* customizable image size?
 * add _toolbar_ to help write function expressions: `^ -> **`, `x -> *` ... at the moment solved with a tooltip